bridgecrew-perf4/terraform-intro-2/presentation.md

 # What should you get out of this talk?

-> The goal is to give you a taste and enough for you to explore at your own pace.
+> The goal is to show enough Terraform for you to go  and explore at your own pace.

 ^ Mostly about Terraform, and as little AWS as I can get away with ^ I'll be a happy presenter if after this brief session you decide to